assist-iot/assist-iot-documentation/docs/source/verticals/cybersecurity/cybersecurity_monitoring_enabler.rst

 License
 ***************

-*The entire configuration, communication, preparation and start-up system is owned by S21Sec.*
+*The entire configuration, communication, preparation and start-up system is owned by* **© Copyright - S21Sec, All rights reserved.**

 - **Wazuh**  (License under GPLv2).